Banuba/OEP-desktop-c-api/README.md

         cmake -G Xcode ..
     ```

-7. The previous step will generate a Xcode project for MacOS and a Visual Studio project for Windows.
+7. The previous step will generate a Xcode project for macOS and a Visual Studio project for Windows.
 Open the viewer_standalone project in an appropriate IDE on your platform.
 8. Select target `example`.
 9. Run build.

-# Contributing
+## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.